 It’s the same for family gifts, holidays, aesthetic changes to home / car / wardrobe, and any other peer-pressure related spending.

-3: CUT BACK ALL UTILITY BILLS
+3: REDUCE UTILITY BILLS

 Every week, month, or year, you pay reoccurring bills.

-b) Can you get the service cheaper elsewhere?
+1) Can you get the service cheaper elsewhere?

-4: FRUGAL DIY MINDSET
+4: CREATE A FRUGAL DIY MINDSET

 When did I go too far?

-What could you comfortably manage yourself?
+More-so, what could you comfortably manage yourself?